-For all dissertations, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Office of School-University Research Relations and Human Subjects prior to doing research on the dissertation topic.
-A letter showing approval from the campus Institutional Review Board (IRB), including the exact title to be used on the dissertation must be provided to the departmental contact in the Academic and Instructional Services Office prior to the preliminary (oral) examination.
+For all dissertations, approval for use of human subjects or confirmation that human subjects review is not required must be obtained from the Institutional Review

+Board prior to doing research on the dissertation topic.
+A letter showing approval from the Campus Institutional Review Board (IRB) must be provided to the department contact in the Academic and Instructional Services Office prior to the scheduling of the preliminary examination.
 Students should begin the approval process eight weeks prior to the examination.